shravan852/CMPE-401-Project-2/README.md

 ### LSTM Loss Curve Analysis (Baseline)
 - Training MSE decreases from 0.1184 → 0.0610 over 10 epochs — model is actively learning
-- Validation MSE is lowest at epoch 1 (0.0973) then increases — mild overfitting
+- Validation MSE lowest at epoch 1 (0.0973) then increases — mild overfitting
 - Small train-val gap suggests the model is near its capacity limit for this architecture

 ### Transformer vs LSTM — Key Differences